gaurav-singh09/gaurav-singh09/README.md

 # Hey, I'm Gaurav Singh 👋

 I’m a **2nd-year B.Tech student** in Engineering & Computational Mechanics at **NIT Jamshedpur**.
-Right now, my main focus is building solid skills in **coding, problem-solving, and core engineering concepts** — while working on projects that connect the two.
+Currently, My main focus is building solid skills in **coding, problem-solving, and core engineering concepts** — while working on projects that connect the two.

 ---